-This Court has held that "courts are not required to exhaust every speculative possibility of parental improvement . . . where it appears that the welfare of the child will be seriously threatened 'Syl.
+This Court has held that "courts are not required to exhaust every speculative possibility of parental improvement . . . where it appears that the welfare of the child will be seriously threatened . . . .
+'Syl.
 Pt.
 1, in part, In re R.J.M., 164 W.Va.
 496, 266 S.E.2d 114 (1980)."
 Syl.
 Pt.
 4, in part, In re Cecil T., 228 W.Va.
 89, 717 S.E.2d 873 (2011).
 This Court finds that the circuit court was presented with sufficient evidence upon which it could have found that that there was no reasonable likelihood that the conditions of abuse and neglect could be substantially corrected in the near future and that termination was necessary for the children's welfare.
 Pursuant to West Virginia Code § 49-6-5(a)(6), circuit courts are directed to terminate parental rights upon these findings.
-Likewise, this Court finds no error in the removal of the child based on imminent danger relating to the pattern of domestic violence in the home.

-This Court reminds the circuit court of its duty to establish permanency for the child.
+This Court reminds the circuit court of its duty to establish permanency for the children.
 Rule 39(b) of the Rules of Procedure for Child Abuse and Neglect Proceedings requires: